 So now, the guy goes home and he starts screwin' his own wife, see.
 So he screws her for a little bit and then he stops, and he goes out of the room and reads Life Magazine.
 Then he goes back in, he starts screwin' again.
 He says, "Excuse me for a minute, honey."
 He goes out and he smokes a cigarette.
 Now his wife is gettin' sore as hell.
 He comes back in the room, he starts screwin' again.
 He gets up to start to leave again to go look at the moon.

 She looks at him and says, "Hey, what's the matter with ya.
 You're screwin' just like a Chinaman!"

-Changing an Amazon page or IMDb page can be difficult at best.
-The workers who are supposed to help in the updating process often ignore you.
-I've spent literally months trying to correct the information on some of my Amazon pages: http://amazon.com/author/acb
+Updating your listings at Amazon or IMDb can be difficult at best.
+The workers who are supposed to help in the editing process often ignore you.
+I've spent literally months trying to correct the information on some of my Amazon book pages: http://amazon.com/author/acb

 When that didn't work, I posted a message here: http://www.imdb.com/board/bd0000042/threads

 And when THAT didn't work, I sent them a private message: http://resume.imdb.com/helpdesk/contact